flucoma/flucoma-docs/doc/DTWClassifier.rst

          **sakoe-chiba** (each point can only warp within a certain radius)

-:control radius:
+:control constraintParam:

-   The maximum radius a frame can warp away from its initial location when using a ``sakoe-chiba`` constraint.
-A higher value results in being able to warp more
+   The maximum radius a frame can warp away from its initial location when using a ``sakoe-chiba`` constraint, and parameter for the ``ikatura`` constraint when using that.

-:control gradient:

-   Parameter for the ``ikatura`` constraint.
 A higher value results in being able to warp more.
+See https://rtavenar.github.io/blog/dtw.html#setting-additional-constraints for an explanation of the significance.

 :message fit: